Belarusian Wikipedia: History

+Criticism of Belarusian Wikipedia in Taraškievica

+According to some editors, by the mid-2020s the Taraškievica-language edition had deviated from the principles of neutrality.
+An alternative reality is effectively created in the edition, where desires and expectations replace actual facts.
+For example, in the article "Belarus", the white-red-white flag is listed as the official symbol, and Belarusian is named as the only state language—neither of which reflects the real situation.
+The edition also openly uses marginal sources, such as samizdat books by an anonymous author writing under the pseudonym Aliokhna Daylida.

+A Wikipedian Mikalai Karpyankow (Мікалай Карпянкоў) claims that by 2025 the Taraškievica Wikipedia was reduced to a sorry state by the actions of its administrator Kazimier Lachnovič, who over years forced most Wikipedians out.
+After he was detained by Belarusia authorities, old editors started returning.

+In 2024, the Lithuanian Army magazine Karys dubbed the Belarusian Taraškievica Wikipedia as the "Litvinist Wikipedia" due to the abundance of pseudohistorical content in its pages.

 Rates of contributions

 Initially the official Belarusian Wikipedia overtook the classical one, but in about a year, it slowed down, and in fall 2008, the classical one was ahead.
 Today, the official Belarusian Wikipedia has again surpassed the one in the classical orthography.

-On March 15, 2008, the official Belarusian encyclopedia reached 10,000 articles.
+On 15 March 2008, the official Belarusian encyclopedia reached 10,000 articles.

-On June 17, 2009, the classical Belarusian encyclopedia reached 20,000 articles, holding the 65th place among other Wikipedias.
+On 17 June 2009, the classical Belarusian encyclopedia reached 20,000 articles, holding the 65th place among other Wikipedias.
 At that time, the official Belarusian Wikipedia had about 16,000 articles, holding the 71st place.

-On November 16, 2010, the official Belarusian encyclopedia reached 25,000 articles.
+On 16 November 2010, the official Belarusian encyclopedia reached 25,000 articles.

-In August 2015, the official Belarusian encyclopedia reached 100,000 articles.
+On 28 August 2015, the official Belarusian Wikipedia reached 100,000 articles.